Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 # Working Through a Backend Ticket

+!!! info
+    This document is still a work in progress.

 Hey there!
 If you're reading this, you're probably pretty new to C4C, or you're refreshing on how to tickets.
 In either case, I'm glad you could stop by to read this document.
 Here, we're going to go through the basic process of doing work on a ticket.
 A lot of this will